microformats/microformats-ruby/README.md

 ## License

-Microformats2 is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.
+Microformats2 (ruby) is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.

 http://creativecommons.org/publicdomain/zero/1.0